jharris4/html-webpack-tags-plugin/README.md

 Prior Version
 ------------

-- `html-webpack-tags-plugin` requires ** Node >= 8.6 **
+- `html-webpack-tags-plugin` requires **Node >= 8.6**.
 - This plugin used to be called `html-webpack-include-assets-plugin`.
-- For older version of Node, please install [html-webpack-include-assets-plugin version 1.x](https://github.com/jharris4/html-webpack-tags-plugin/releases/tag/1.0.10) and consult the [old readme](https://github.com/jharris4/html-webpack-tags-plugin/blob/master/README.V1.md)
+- For older version of Node, please install [html-webpack-include-assets-plugin version 1.x](https://github.com/jharris4/html-webpack-tags-plugin/releases/tag/1.0.10).

 Motivation
 ------------